 Figure 22 - Advanced Example Data Acquisition

 In previous examples the use of data has been attained from a manually declared array, this example shows how the data can be retrieved using a PHP script.
-To aid in the description of this block of code, the section titled Data Conversion may need to be revisited.
+Section 4, Data Conversion aids the description of this block of code.

 D3 accepts several various ways to bind data to the visualisations.
-One such way is to use a JSON formatted dataset which is an example of an associative array.
+One such way is to use a JSON formatted dataset, which is an example of an associative array.
 Using the d3.json() function with the argument readTableEchoJsonSimpleOOP.php a function call executes the PHP script which converts the data stored in a MySQL database into JSON format.
-The JSON format encapsulates data into a name-value pair which is known as an JavaScript Object Literal as shown in figure 23 below.
-(Dynamic Web Coding, n.d.)
+The JSON format encapsulates data into a name-value pair which is known as a JavaScript Object Literal as shown in figure 23 below (Dynamic Web Coding, n.d.).